-Superfood is a marketing term, used to show a food is rich in certain nutrients.
+It is used to show a food is rich in certain nutrients.
 It promotes the idea that certain nutrients are more important than others.

 This doesn’t really make sense, because in a balanced diet we need all kinds of nutrients.

 For example, kale is often promoted as a superfood because it’s high in fibre, and minerals like calcium and magnesium.

 We also need fats like omega 3 from oily fish like mackerel.

 We can’t be healthy without all these nutrients, so to promote one food over another is problematic because it starts to introduce a sense of a hierarchy.
 We know that for better gut health, to feed our gut microbes, we need to aim for 30 different foods a week, and variety is key.

 Most of the superfoods are marketed to be sold to us.
 This means someone is making money out of them.

 Then there are the airmiles or high price tag of certain superfoods.
 Some of these foods are great additions to a balanced diet, but often humble vegetables and fruit grown closer to home are just as effective.

 For example, the amount of vitamin C in goji berries is less than blackcurrants, which are grown in the uk.
 And carrots could be considered a superfood packed with antioxidants, but we don’t hear much marketing promoting the benefits of carrots.

 Simplistic and easy